PaulMcMillan/sherry/README.md

 Installation
 ------------

-Sherry depends on Flask, dnsmasq, and iPXE.
-Installing the deb will install the sherry specific dnsmasq boot script, but you are responsible for making dnsmasq serve dhcp and tftp.
+Sherry depends on Flask, gunicorn, dnsmasq, and iPXE.
+Installing the deb will install the sherry specific dnsmasq boot script, and configure dnsmasq to serve tftp, but you are responsible for making dnsmasq serve dhcp.

-You'll need to make sure your `/etc/dnsmasq.conf` contains these lines:
+You'll need to make sure your `/etc/dnsmasq.conf` contains this line:

-    enable-tftp
-    tftp-root=/usr/lib/ipxe/
     conf-dir=/etc/dnsmasq.d

-You will also need to configure your webserver of choice to serve sherry at the URL specified during installation (in `/etc/dnsmasq.d/sherry`).
-You must also serve your initrd and kernel, and any additional files which may be required (e.g. by initramfs-tools).
+Sherry installs and configures nginx to serve the sherry app, as well as the image files.

 Usage
 -----